[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 Click the image to view larger in new window

-4. After downloading the scripts, follow the steps in Jamf Pro Administrator's Guide to add the scripts to Jamf.
+4. After downloading the scripts, follow the steps in the Jamf Pro Administrator's Guide to add them to Jamf.

 5. From the Options tab, click Scripts and then click Configure.